stefdasca/statement-translator/Kilonova/2800-2899/Processed_2830.md

 > “Be it rain or storm
-> A shawarma is just great”
+> A shawarma is just great�

 All of Orăștia knows that Naic has the best shawarma shop in town.
 With so many orders, he no longer competes with Siclam and GurgerBrill, but with KFC and McDonald's.
 Since the problems at today’s contest are too easy, you decided to go to your brother Naic to get a shawarma, but of course, there are 150 orders ahead of you from the firefighters and IGO.
 Since he doesn’t look at you angrily while you wait for your order, as those from Siclam and GurgerBrill do, he lets you play on OEIS 5 (Orăștie Entertainment Interactive System 5).
 Naic's favorite game on the play station 5 is the following: